ramdhanhdy/DS_Project/HomeCredit/readme.md

-# Home Credit Default Risk
+# Home Credit Default Risk Analysis

 #### -- Project Status: [Active]

-## Project Intro/Objective
+## Objective
-The purpose of this project is to develop a machine learning model for predicting whether a client will have payment difficulties or not based on the dataset from Home Credit, a service dedicated to provided lines of credit (loans) to the unbanked population.
+The objective of this project is to predict potential credit repayment difficulties among clients using a robust machine learning model.
+The project is based on the dataset provided by Home Credit, a service dedicated to offering lines of credit (loans) to unbanked individuals.

-### Methods Used
-* Data Preprocessing
-* Feature Selection
-* Machine Learning
-* Hyperparameter Tuning
-* Model Evaluation
+## Overview
+This study begins with the acquisition and merging of relevant datasets.
+Following a rigorous feature engineering process, a comprehensive dataset is created for model development.
+Several feature selection strategies, including Recursive Feature Elimination with XGBoost, Linear Discriminant Analysis, and Mutual Information Coefficient, are implemented.
+The machine learning models utilized include XGBoost and CatBoost, optimized using Hyperopt for hyperparameter tuning.
+The project concludes with a comprehensive evaluation of model performance, emphasizing precision, recall, and ROC-AUC metrics.

-### Technologies
+## Technologies & Methods
 * Python
 * Jupyter Notebook
 * Scikit-Learn